Burckhardt

 No essay on the Western classics would be complete if it failed to mention the eighteenth-century English historian, Edward Gibbon, and his famous work, The Decline and Fall of the Roman Empire.
 Gibbon is known for his prose style and for his irreverent attitude toward religion.
 Gibbon’s prose is ponderous and precious, but it can teach one much about the English language.
 If you want a taste of Gibbon, read Chapter 15 of his Decline and Fall, a chapter which deals with the early Christians.

+Herodotus, a Greek historian, is often called the father of history.
+Herodotus’s Histories deals with the wars between the Persians and the Greeks, and with other topics in ancient history.
+It’s a readable and entertaining work, sprinkled with stories and legends.
 Thucydides wrote history in a more serious, sober and factual way than Herodotus did.
 Thucydides is the author of The Peloponessian War, which describes the war between Athens and Sparta (and their allies), a war in which Thucydides himself participated.
 Thucydides’s reputation is higher than that of any other ancient historian, with the possible exception of Tacitus.
 His work is profound and philosophical, as well as lively and readable.
 Thucydides views human affairs in a cold, unemotional way that reminds one of Machiavelli.
-Thucydides notes the changes in the Greek spirit that took place during the Peloponessian War: “There was a general deterioration of character throughout the Greek world.
-The simple way of looking at things, which is so much the mark of a noble nature, was regarded as a ridiculous quality and soon ceased to exist.”14
+Thucydides notes the changes in the Greek spirit that took place during the Peloponessian War:

 Livy is one of the earliest and most famous Roman historians.
 Livy is the author of a multi-volume work that begins with the founding of Rome and goes all the way to the end of the Roman Republic; only part of Livy’s work is still extant.
-Livy has long been a popular writer, but his reputation isn’t as high as that of Thucydides.
-Livy’s work is interspersed with legends and superstitions.

 Julius Caesar is another early Roman historian, best known for his Gallic Wars, which describes Caesar’s own campaigns in Gaul.
 Caesar’s work is famous for the simplicity and clarity of its style.